The Internet

 2. foster parents

-At the beginning of the movie, Jesse goes to live with Annie and Glen,
+At the beginning of the movie, Jesse goes to live with Annie and Glen, his new foster parents.

 a. stepmother and stepfather